Abortion in Texas: Statistics

 In 2013, among white women aged 15–19, there were 2,020 abortions, 1,810 abortions for black women aged 15–19, 3,150 abortions for Hispanic women aged 15–19, and 400 abortions for women of all other races.

 Public opinion on abortion is divided.
 In 2014, a poll by the Pew Research Center found that 50% of adults said abortion should be illegal in all or most cases while 45% said it should be legal.
+The 2023 American Values Atlas reported that, in their most recent survey, 56% of Texans said that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 5.9 deaths per 1,000 live births.

+The teen birthrate in Texas rose for the first time in 15 years in 2022 following Texas' abortion ban, reversing an effort over the past 30 years to decrease teen pregnancies.
+84% of the increased births were Latina teens.

+Texas saw an estimated 26,313 rape-related pregnancies during the 16 months after the state outlawed all abortions in 2022, with no exceptions for survivors of rape or incest.

+In the year following the overturn of Roe v.
+Wade in 2022, 210 pregnant women in a dozen states were criminally charged for conduct associated with their pregnancy, pregnancy loss or birth.
+Six states — Alabama, Mississippi, Ohio, Oklahoma, South Carolina and Texas — accounted for most cases.
+In 2025, a woman from San Antonio, Texas was released from jail and charges against her were dropped after serving five months while police investigated her miscarriage that occurred in the bathroom of a fast food restaurant.

+In the first half of 2023, 105 minors under the age of 17 had to leave Texas to get abortions in other states.
+6 of these minors were children under the age of 11.

 Illegal abortion deaths

 Texas resident Rosie Jimenez is the first woman known to have died due to an illegal abortion after the Hyde Amendment was passed in 1977.
 Jimenez died at age 27 in 1977 following an illegal abortion in McAllen, Texas.
 At the time she was a single mother of a five-year-old daughter as well as a student who would have earned a teaching credential in six months.